django-compressor/django-compressor/README.rst

-Django Compressor also comes with built-in support for `YUI CSS and JS`_ compressor, `yUglify CSS and JS`_ compressor, the Google's `Closure Compiler`_, a Python port of Douglas Crockford's JSmin_, a Python port of the YUI CSS Compressor cssmin_ and a filter to convert (some) images into `data URIs`_.
+Django Compressor also comes with built-in support for `YUI CSS and JS`_ compressor, `yUglify CSS and JS`_ compressor, the Google's `Closure Compiler`_, a Python port of Douglas Crockford's JSmin_, a Python port of the YUI CSS Compressor csscompressor_ and a filter to convert (some) images into `data URIs`_.

 If your setup requires a different compressor or other post-processing